 Things to consider

 Brexit is still a big issue with no immediate resolution.
 We certainly can’t predict how the national economy will be altered once the dust has settled.
 If your line of work is dependent on European and international suppliers or customers, it may be best to explore how these political developments might impact on you.
 Going it alone through these upheavals could be risky, or it might become the best opportunity for you.

-Working for yourself can be hugely rewarding, but not necessarily financially rewarding.
+Working for yourself can be hugely rewarding but not necessarily financially rewarding.
 Your income is not guaranteed, and there will be times when you feel like you’re working harder than ever for next to no return.
-However, when you get into your stride, and you’re managing that work/life balance just right, you could feel happier than ever before.
-So if the timing is right for you and your family, what are you waiting for?
+However, when you get into your stride and manage that work/life balance just right, you could feel happier than ever before.
+So, if the timing is right for you and your family, what are you waiting for?